 Primary Goal

-Joint regeneration & cartilage repair
+Joint support & cartilage health

 Restore mobility & strength

-Treatment Duration
+Duration

-Single procedure with lasting effects
+Single procedure with lasting influence

 Ongoing dietary approach